 It's your senior year, and you likely have questions about entering the Land of Thesis.
 This page is intended to help make your senior year, particularly the technical aspects of writing your thesis, go as smoothly as possible.
 If you have questions about anything on these pages, email Computer User Services, call us at x7525, or come visit our Help Desk opposite the IRCs.

 What is a Thesis Template?One of the first terms you might encounter this year is "thesis template."
 The thesis templates are pre-made documents in which to write your thesis, so that it is formatted correctly for the Library and Registrar's Office.
 CUS provides downloadable templates for both Word and LaTeX.
-We recommend writing your thesis in the template from the beginning.
+We highly recommend writing your thesis in the template from the beginning.
 It takes time to learn how to use the templates--do not wait until the very end to move your thesis to the template!

 The thesis template is not just pre-formatted document, it is also an introduction and tutorial to writing your thesis in your program of choice.
 Before you try to begin writing in the template, take the time to read it!